 Eat a Banana (or Two)

-Is a banana just a banana?
-St. Lucia grows 127 varieties!
-Bet you didn’t know there were so many kinds.
-You’ll see endless banana fields along the roadside in Babonneau and near Marigot Bay, with a blue plastic bag wrapped around each bunch to protect it from birds and insects—because everyone wants a perfect banana.
+St. Lucia grows more than 100 varieties of bananas, and you’ll see endless banana fields along the roadside in Babonneau and near Marigot Bay.
+They often have blue plastic bags wrapped around the bunches to protect them from birds and insects.
 The familiar yellow fruit seems sweeter and more delicious here.
 You’ll see.

-Everyone in St. Lucia speaks English, but you’ll also hear local folks speaking a Kwéyòl (Creole) among themselves.
+St. Lucia is an English-speaking country, but you’ll also hear local folks speaking a Kwéyòl (Creole) among themselves.
 It sounds like French—but not quite.
 You might like to try a few phrases during your visit.
-For example, the morning greeting is Bon jou; in the evening, Bon swè.
+For example, the morning greeting is bonjou; in the evening, bonswè.
 Or you might ask, Sa kafèt?
 (How are you?)

 Drink Fresh Coconut Water

 A common thing to do in St. Lucia is purchase fresh coconut water—the ultimate thirst-quencher—from roadside Jelly Men.
-When driving around the countryside—on your own, in a taxi, or on a tour—you’ll likely see a “jelly man” standing on the side of the road next to heap of green (“jelly”) coconuts with a machete in his hand.
-Never fear.
-For $1, more or less, he’ll use the machete to cut off the top of a coconut in one quick swipe and then hand it to you with a drinking straw.
-You’ll enjoy the freshest coconut water—right from the source.
+When driving around the countryside—on your own, in a taxi, or on a tour—you’ll likely see a “jelly man” standing on the side of the road next to heaps of green (“jelly”) coconuts with a machete in his hand.
+He will skillfully use the machete to cut off the top of a coconut in one quick swipe and then hand it to you with a drinking straw, and You’ll enjoy the freshest coconut water right from the source.

 Bathe in a Sulphur Spring

 While a “mud bath” at a spa is a rejuvenating experience for your skin (and your soul), St. Lucia offers a unique “natural” mud bath experience.
 Regularly billed as the world’s only “drive-in volcano,” Sulphur Springs in Soufrière is one of the must-do things in St. Lucia.
 Head there to detoxify, heal, restore, tighten, and smooth your skin by taking a dip in the mineral-rich waters.
 Cover your body with the warm gray mud (wear an old bathing suit), wash off in the spring-fed thermal pool, and then cool off under a nearby waterfall.
 While visiting this dormant volcano crater—the last eruption was in 1766—many find the sulfurous odors in the air a tad uninviting, but the overall experience is surreal.

 Ride a “Dollar” Bus